 Types of Data Warehouse Architecture

 A data warehouse architecture defines the arrangement of data and the storing structure.
-As the data must be organized and cleansed to be valuable, a data warehouse architecture centers on identifying the most effective technique of extracting information from raw data and converting it into a simple consumable structure that delivers valuable business intelligence.
+As the data must be organized and cleansed to be valuable, a data warehouse architecture centers on identifying the most effective technique of extracting information from raw data in the staging area and converting it into a simple consumable structure using a dimensional model that delivers valuable business intelligence.

-When designing a company’s data warehouse, there are three main types of architecture to be considered.
+When designing a company’s data warehouse, there are three main types of architecture to take into consideration.

 A single-tier data warehouse architecture centers on producing a dense set of data and reducing the volume of data deposited.
 Although it is beneficial for eliminating redundancies, this architecture is not suitable for businesses with complex data requirements and numerous data streams.